Photo by Olga1969

 Price: $500–2,000/night | Location: Nubra Valley, Ladakh, India

-Camp Indus is the finest luxury tented camp in the Himalayas — the extraordinary Nubra Valley position (the extraordinary valley between the Karakoram and the Ladakh ranges, the extraordinary high-altitude landscape at 3,100m, the extraordinary sand dunes of the Nubra — the extraordinary Bactrian camels of the dunes, accessible by camp-organized camel safari), and the extraordinary night sky (the highest star density visible to the naked eye in any Asian tented camp, the extraordinary Milky Way visible spanning the entire sky at 3,100m altitude).
+Camp Indus is one of the finest luxury tented camps in the Himalayas — set in the Nubra Valley between the Karakoram and Ladakh ranges at 3,100m, near the Nubra’s sand dunes (home to Bactrian camels, reachable by camp-organized camel safari), with a night sky that ranks among the darkest and clearest of any Asian tented camp — the Milky Way spans the entire sky at this altitude.

 Chhatra Sagar — Rajasthan Canal